acmenezes/container-the-hard-way/README.md

 - run `cd container-the-hard-way`
 - run `vagrant up` and you should have a VM running for you in a couple of minutes

-If want to know how more about vagrant check Hashicorp's Vagrant docs [here](https://www.vagrantup.com/docs/index.html).
+If you would like to know more about vagrant check Hashicorp's Vagrant docs [here](https://www.vagrantup.com/docs/index.html).

 ---